Easy Lemon Icing

 Now, I’m a huge lemon fan, so long as it doesn’t taste like floor cleaner smells. 😉

-Cookie recipes that pair beautifully with this lemony frosting: Lemon Tea Cakes / Greek Yogurt Cut Out Sugar Cookies / Lemon Sugar Cookies / Orange Pound Cake / All-Butter Tea Cake Cookies / Soft & Chewy Lemon Sugar Cookies
+Cookie recipes that pair beautifully with this easy lemon icing: Lemon Tea Cakes / Greek Yogurt Cut Out Sugar Cookies / Lemon Sugar Cookies / Orange Pound Cake / All-Butter Tea Cake Cookies / Soft & Chewy Lemon Sugar Cookies

 Need a dessert, but don’t know what you want?
-Check out my desserts landing page.
+Check out my desserts recipe index.

 What you’ll need to make this Lemon Sugar Cookie Icing